natelewis/pi-led-matrix/README.md

 sudo apt-get install libatlas-base-dev
 ```

-1. Update the `config.py` to adjust sizes, delays, and pin configuration.
+4. Update the `config.py` to adjust size and set.

 ## Testing your LED matrix